electro-cute-angels/informatic-flows/blender-bone-motion-exporter/README.md

 - If the exported CSV contains unchanging values, check that your animation actually moves the selected bone
 - Large files may take longer to process - use the Frame Step option to reduce file size

-## Possible Use Cases
+## Possible Use Cases / Workflows

 - Generative music in Pure Data
-- ..more use cases soon
+- .. more use cases soon
 ## License

 This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.